Man says ‘die’ as he chokes, shakes newborn in hospital nursery, affidavit says

-ODESSA, Texas (KMID/KPEJ) – An 18-year-old man is accused of trying to strangle two infants at the newborn nursery of a Texas hospital.
+An 18-year-old man is accused of trying to strangle two infants at the newborn nursery of a Texas hospital, KTLA’s sister station KMID reports.

 Officers with the Odessa Police Department arrested Marcus McCowan Jr. on Monday after they were called to Odessa Regional Medical Center around 6:30 p.m. on a report that a man was choking an infant.